Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Conclusion and Future Work

+In~\cite{Christophe}, weight functions with positive and negative weights have been investigated: it is proved that in both cases of rationality (NE/Pareto-optimality), the synthesis problem becomes undecidable as soon as negative weights are allowed.
+The proof requires to use several weight functions.
+It would be interesting to study whether this problem remains undecidable in case of one weight function $w$.

-Considering negative weights is a non-trivial work that is deferred to future work.
-It will require to study how cycles with a negative cost are useful to improve a solution.
-Considering multiple objectives for Player~$0$ (instead of one) is also a non-trivial problem.
-The order on the tuples of values becomes partial and we could consider several weight functions.
+Considering multiple objectives for Player~$0$ (instead of one) is also an interesting problem to study.
+The order on the tuples of values becomes partial.
+In this case, we could impose a threshold on each value component.

 It is well-known that quantitative objectives make it possible to model richer properties than with Boolean objectives.
 This paper studied quantitative reachability.
 It would be very interesting to investigate the SPS problem for other quantitative payoffs, like mean-payoff or discounted sum.